 Sigrid and I met about 7 years ago when she asked me to be part of a unique Textile exhibition ‘Connected & Collected’ that she initiated and curated.
 Though we were living in the same city and probably crossing each other’s paths regularly we hadn’t met before.
 But we ‘connected’, as the title of the exhibition stated, and stayed friends ever since.

 Sigrid has been working as a visual artist for over more than 10 years now.
-After some years of commercial work she was ready to redevelop her artistic roots and plunged into the world of Art.
-While in Art School she was brought up in the field of Textile and that is still very tangible and visible.
+After years of commercial work she was ready to redevelop her artistic roots and plunged into the world of the Arts.
+In Art School she was educated in the field of Textile and that is still very tangible and visible.
 Even though her work seems mainly graphical, the actual base for the grid that she’s using and the connections within the grid are based on embroidery, the canvas and its stitches.
 A never-ending source of inspiration and possibilities!